tencent-quantum-lab/tensorcircuit/docs/source/contribution.rst

 The source files for docs are .rst file in docs/source.

-For English docs, ``make html`` in docs dir is enough.
+For English docs, ``sphinx-build source build/html`` in docs dir is enough.
 The html version of the docs are in docs/build/html.

 **i18n:**